Nematic ferromagnetism on the Lieb lattice

 The investigation on ferromagnetism is one of the central topics in condensed matter physics, and has attracted attention for nearly a century since the early age of quantum theory.
 Heisenberg showed that a system of localized spins would favor a fully polarized state by gaining exchange energy.~\cite{heisenberg-28} However, the same argument can not be simply applied in itinerant fermions, where the kinetic energy of the underlying system has to be considered on an equal footing with the interaction effect.

 The discussion on the stability of itinerant ferromagnetism in a lattice system dates back to 1960's.
-Thouless~\cite{thouless-65} and Nagaoka~\cite{nagaoka-66} pointed out that a ferromagnetic ground state can be stabilized in any finite bipartite lattice with infinite on-site repulsive interaction.
-Lieb showed that the stable region of ferromagnetism can be extended to arbitrary repulsive interaction, provided that the number of sites are different for the composite sublattices.~\cite{lieb-89} The key ingredient in Lieb's argument is the existence of a non-dispersive, or briefly flat, band.
-When the flat band is partially filled, fermions tend to be spin polarized to minimize the interaction energy, without any cost in the kinetic energy.
-In other words, since states in the flat band consists of localized Wannier functions, the ferromagnetic states can benefit from the exchange interaction as pointed out by Heisenberg.
-Subsequent studies confirm the stability of ferromagnetism in various models~\cite{mielke-91, tasaki-92}, and generalize the idea to nearly-flat-band cases~\cite{tasaki-96}.
-Experimental realization of the (nearly-) flat-band ferromagnetism has been proposed in a class of physical systems including atomic quantum wires~\cite{arita-98}, quantum-dot super-lattices~\cite{tamura-02}, and organic polymers~\cite{suwa-03}.
+Thouless~\cite{thouless-65} and Nagaoka~\cite{nagaoka-66} pointed out that a ferromagnetic ground state can be stabilized in any finite bipartite lattice with an infinite on-site repulsive interaction.
+Lieb showed that the stable region of ferromagnetism can be extended to arbitrary repulsive interaction, provided that the number of sites are different for the composite sublattices.~\cite{lieb-89} The key ingredient in Lieb's argument is the existence of a non-dispersive, or equivalently flat, band.
+When the flat band is partially filled, fermions tend to be spin polarized to minimize the interaction energy, without paying any cost in the kinetic energy.
+In other words, since states in the flat band consist of localized Wannier functions, the ferromagnetic states can benefit from the exchange interaction as pointed out by Heisenberg.
+Subsequent studies confirm the stability of ferromagnetism in various models~\cite{mielke-91a,mielke-91b,mielke-92, tasaki-92, tasaki-95, tasaki-07}, and generalize the idea to nearly-flat-band cases~\cite{tasaki-96}.
+Experimental realization of the (nearly) flat-band ferromagnetism has been proposed in a class of physical systems including atomic quantum wires~\cite{arita-98}, quantum-dot super-lattices~\cite{tamura-02}, and organic polymers~\cite{suwa-03}.

-Rapid progress in cold atom experiments has paved a new route toward the exploration of ferromagnetism in itinerant fermions.
-Thank for the extraordinary controllability of lattice potentials and interaction, several proposals has been made to realize (nearly) flat-band ferromagnetism~\cite{wang-08, noda-09, zhang-10}.
-In particular, Noda {\it et al.} investigated two-component cold fermions loaded into a two-dimensional (2D) generalized Lieb lattice, and suggested that a ferromagnetic order can be stabilized in a wide parameter region.~\cite{noda-09} The 2D generalized Lieb lattice consists of two square lattices (sublattice A and B), and has three sites per unit cell, as shown in Fig.~\ref{fig-lattice}.
+Rapid progress in cold atom experiments has paved a new route towards the exploration of ferromagnetism in itinerant fermions.
+Thank for the extraordinary controllability of lattice potentials and interaction, several proposals have been given to realize (nearly) flat-band ferromagnetism~\cite{wang-08, noda-09, zhang-10}.
+In particular, Noda {\it et al.} investigated two-component cold fermions loaded into a two-dimensional (2D) generalized Lieb lattice, and suggested that a ferromagnetic order can be stabilized in a wide parameter region.~\cite{noda-09} The 2D generalized Lieb lattice consists of two square lattices (sublattice A and B), and has three sites per unit cell, as depicted in Fig.~\ref{fig-lattice}(a).
 With only nearest-neighbor hopping, the lattice topology supports a flat band in the middle of two dispersive bands, hence can stabilize ferromagnetism when it is partially filled.